fuatakgun/eufy_security/README.md

 6- You might receive Captcha or Multi Factor Authentications (MFA) warnings, please Reconfigure the integration.
 Captcha code will be visible on Reconfigure page and MFA Code will be emailed or texted to you.
 Please enter these values.
 After this, you might need to restart your Home Assistant instance.

-7- If you have installed `RTSP Simple Server Add-On`, please put its `IP Address` into Integration Configuration page.
+7- If you have installed `webrtc custom integration with go2rtc or standalone go2rtc Add-On`, please put its `IP Address` into Integration Configuration page.
 You can put `127.0.0.1` for Supervised installation.

 8- You can also configure `Cloud Scan Interval`, Video Analyze Duration, `Custom Name 1`, `Custom Name 2` and `Custom Name 3`